13 Amazing Facebook Giveaway Examples to Steal Now

 - Highlight how easy it is for people to enter, so there are no hidden surprises.

-For even more Facebook giveaway ideas, check out this article.
+For even more Facebook giveaway suggestions, check out this article.

 13 Amazing Facebook Giveaway Examples

 Now that you know the benefits of running a giveaway on Facebook, here are some examples to inspire your next contest.

 1. Win It Wednesday Hashtag Giveaway

 This Facebook giveaway example from clothing retailer Joules, generated over 8,500 reactions, 10,000 comments, and hundreds of shares across Facebook.

 It’s a simple like and comment contest that uses the #winitwednesday hashtag used on other social platforms like Instagram.
 That’s a great way to boost the giveaway’s reach, and with the link to their website, users can easily browse their products and make a purchase.

 If Joules were to use a contest app like RafflePress to build their giveaway, they’d be able to send traffic directly to a distraction-free giveaway landing page to increase entries.